 Motorola finally decided to skip the Android 8.0 Oreo update and roll out the Android 8.1 Oreo update for Moto G4 and G4 Plus.
 The Moto G4 and Moto G4+ were launched in May of 2016 with Android Marshmallow out of the box.
 It received the Android Nougat update last year, and now the company has started testing Android 8.1 Oreo on both devices.
 Today we have just received the first soak test leak build, which brings the build number OPJ28.128.
 Now install Moto G4 and G4 Plus Android 8.1 Oreo Update by following our guide.

-Thanks to XDA Senior Member rajatgupta1998 for sharing the leaked build on XDA forum.
+Thanks to XDA Senior Member rajatgupta1998 for sharing the leaked build on the XDA forum.
 Now you can manually test the soak build on your device.
 Follow this guide to install Moto G4 to Android 8.1 Oreo Update.
-The update brings the latest Android 8.1 Oreo update and features along with a couple of improvements in performance and stability.
+The update brings the latest Android 8.1 Oreo update and features, along with a couple of improvements in performance and stability.

 Before following the instruction to update the Motorola Moto G4, let’s brief about what is new in this Android 8.1 Oreo OS: